lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Apr.
+2023\] One paper was conditionally accepted by ACM IMWUT, which was completed by my advised Ph.D. student Meng Chen.
+Congratulations!

 \[Feb.
 2023\] One paper was accepted by IEEE ICASSP, which was completed by my advised master student Junhao Wang.
 Congratulations!

 \[Jan.
 2023\] One paper was accepted by ACM IMWUT, which was completed by my advised master student Lei Wang.
 Congratulations!